Sandstedt/google-sheet-json-fetcher/README.md

 # google-sheet-json-fetcher

-A small vue.js app for fetching JSON data in a very opinioated way from Google Sheet
+A small vue.js app for fetching JSON data in a very opinionated way from Google Sheet

 Try it out here: https://google-sheet-data.jonassandstedt.now.sh